ijerryhale/movies/README.md

 #### March 25, 2018
 Update embedded data.

+#### April 8, 2018
+Commit 281c8d0 should be fairly stable.
+Seque unwinds back to ViewControllerMarquee will now always do the right thing.
+Redesign to use Sections in ViewControllerBoxOffice is essentially done but overall color now looks too dark.
+But there is more compelling stuff to work on right now.

 ![marquee](https://user-images.githubusercontent.com/4106530/37880006-a4c080a6-3036-11e8-8692-86eba4b35286.png "Marquee") | ![theaters_for_movie](https://user-images.githubusercontent.com/4106530/37880008-b1ddb042-3036-11e8-9c9a-0dc0f987d60e.png "Theaters for Movie") |
 :-------------------------:|:-------------------------:
 *Marquee* | *Theaters for Movie* |